Minnesota Grazing Lands

 Minnesota.
 (A precious commodity.)

 • Grazing lands provide the principle source of forage for domestic livestock in Minnesota. • Grazing with beef cattle and dairy cows are the primary use of Minnesota grazing lands. •Forage production is the basic goal of a rancher or farmer, but maintenance and/or improvement of grazing lands is just as important as livestock husbandry. • Grazing lands provide essential habitat and foraging areas for many kinds of wildlife.
 This includes both game and non-game species. • Grazing lands provide watershed protection and recharge the water supply. • Grazing lands are comprised of improved pastureland, rangeland, and naturalized areas. • Vegetation on grazing lands are diverse, and the range of flora includes cool season introduced species as well as native remnant prairies.
-This mixture accounts for naturalized areas. |
+This mixture accounts for naturalized areas.
+Donations are Welcomed and Tax Deductible |